Session-based Social and Dependency-aware Software Recommendation: Experiments

 \section{Experiments}

-In this section, we conduct experiments to answer the following research questions: \begin{itemize} \item{RQ1} Does SSDRec outperform state-of-the-art methods on all experimental settings? \item{RQ2} Do the components of the SSDRec enhance the effectiveness by (a) modeling dynamic social influences and attentive dependency influences, (b) capturing friends' dynamic and static interests. \item{RQ3} How do some hyper-parameters (e.g., neighborhood sample sizes, segmentation strategies of session) affect the performance of SSDRec? \end{itemize}
+In this section, we conduct experiments to answer the following research questions: \begin{itemize} \item{RQ1} Does SSDRec outperform the baseline methods on all experimental settings? \item{RQ2} Do the components of SSDRec enhance the effectiveness by (a) modeling social influence and dependency constraints, (b) capturing friends' dynamic and static interests. \item{RQ3} How do some hyper-parameters affect the performance of SSDRec? \end{itemize}